- What data do we collect?

-- Email you with news and updates we think you might like – this is something that you opt into and doesn’t happen automatically.
+- Email you with news and updates we think you might like – this is something that you choose to opt into and doesn’t happen automatically.

 How do we store your data?

 The CNMA will keep your name and email address for the duration of your registration on the site.
-Once this time period has expired, we will delete your data from our user list manually.
+When you delete your account, we will delete your personal data from our user list manually.

 The CNMA would like to send you information about new posts and projects of ours that we think you might like, as well as those of our partners, which include:

 If you have agreed to receive email newsletters, you can always opt out at a later date.
 You have the right at any time to stop the CNMA from contacting you with email newsletters by using the ‘unsubscribe’ button which is at the bottom of every newsletter.

 What are your data protection rights?